MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Background and related work

 According to the \textit{Cybersecurity Culture} (CSC) model \cite{mwim2023conceptual}, which relies on the \textit{Human Factor Diamond} framework, organizational and individual factors are divided into areas such as management, preparedness, and responsibility.
-Although the CSC model has an extensive scope, it places the most emphasis on formal arrangements (policies and leadership); therefore, it does not adequately account for human factors that could influence cybersecurity behavior, such as informal networks and emotional or personality-based factors.
+The CSC model offers a robust perspective on structural preparedness.
+Because it is tailored to evaluate formal arrangements (policies and leadership), it naturally places less emphasis on the informal, affective, or personality-based factors that drive individual, moment-to-moment cybersecurity behaviors.

 Choong \cite{choong2014cognitive} designed a cognitive-behavioral model centered on the password management lifecycle (i.e., generation, maintenance, and authentication phases).
-Although a well-developed idea, this framework is based solely on password management, which reduces its transferability to other cybersecurity-related settings.
+This model provides a highly valuable and deep analysis of its specific domain; however, its targeted design means that translating its insights to other cybersecurity-related settings requires a broader abstraction.

-More recently, Khadka \& Ullah \cite{khadka2025human} presented a comprehensive interdisciplinary review and propose a \textit{Human-Centric Cybersecurity Framework} composed of four pillars: Psychological Resilience, which aims to strengthen individuals' ability to deal with stress, fear, fatigue, and emotional manipulation; Adaptive Learning, which promotes dynamic and context-sensitive security education; Emotional Intelligence, which focus on enhancing users' capacity to detect and interpret social engineering tactics; and Socio-Technical Integration, which aim is to ensure that organizational policies, technologies, and workflows are designed with human behavior in mind.
-Although comprehensive in scope, the framework does not provide a detailed analysis of how individual human factors influence cyberthreats, nor does it examine the interrelationships among these factors.
+More recently, Khadka \& Ullah \cite{khadka2025human} presented a comprehensive interdisciplinary review and proposed a \textit{Human-Centric Cybersecurity Framework} composed of four pillars: (i) Psychological Resilience, which aims to strengthen individuals' ability to deal with stress, fear, fatigue, and affective manipulation; (ii) Adaptive Learning, which promotes dynamic and context-sensitive security education; (iii) Emotional Intelligence, which focuses on enhancing users' capacity to detect and interpret social engineering tactics; and (iv) Socio-Technical Integration, which aims to ensure that technical controls, organizational processes, and human-centered practices are aligned.
+This framework provides a solid conceptual foundation for interdisciplinary integration.
+However, as its goal is to establish macro-level pillars, it leaves room for future work to map the granular influence of individual human factors on specific cyberthreats and their interrelationships.

 Despite the presence of several models and frameworks on human factors in cybersecurity, there is an evident lack of a holistic framework that provides a broader perspective on the human factors involved in the most common cyberthreats, that investigates the interaction among these factors, and that drives practitioners in measuring them.
 All of this is necessary to deliver actionable insights that can be used to construct a more robust cybersecurity defense.